callmarx/dotfiles/README.md

 ```

 ## Git
-The [.gitconfig](./.gitconfig) files is kind a personal and mine isn't a big deal: it enables the
+The [.gitconfig](./.gitconfig) files is kind of personal and mine isn't a big deal: it enables the
-colors for commands like `$ git log`, I also defined the `develop` branch as the main and I use a
+colors for commands like `$ git log`.
+I also defined the `develop` branch as the main and I use a
 commit message template defined in [.gitmessage](./.gitmessage), which was inspired in
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).